 The City Council has selected a site and approved a financing plan for a Civic Campus.
 First priority is a new Police Services building including police and jail that will be largely funded by a Criminal Justice Tax that Marysville voters approved in August 2018.
-Also proposed for the Civic Campus are a new Municipal Court, City Hall, Community Development and Public Works Engineering offices that would be funded largely by selling the current buildings that house those departments.
-Consolidating city services onto one modern, energy-efficient campus would be more cost-effective than trying to upgrade the current buildings to meet current and future needs of our growing city.
+Also proposed for the Civic Campus are a new Municipal Court, City Hall, Community Development and Public Works Engineering offices that will be funded largely by selling the current buildings that house those departments.
+Consolidating most city services onto one modern, energy-efficient campus is a cost-effective way to meet current and future needs of our growing city.

 Because the Ken Baxter Community Center at 514 Delta previously housed City Hall, Police, Jail and City Council chambers until the 1980s, the planned Civic Campus also marks a return to the town square of historic Marysville.
 Comeford Park will remain.

 City offices (Court, City Hall, Community Development and Public Works Engineering) - 45,000 square feet.

-A new Community Center would replace the existing 5,000-square-foot facility.
+A new Community Center will replace the existing 5,000-square-foot facility.

 City offices are currently housed in several buildings in different locations.
 Consolidating major customer service departments and functions at a single site will provide for greater operational efficiencies and improved customer service as well as accommodate future growth needs.